 In 2019 Dr. Glover took a leap of faith and committed 100% to Posh Pack!
 She is more determined than ever to be a light within this issue and bring awareness to it.
 With a doctorate in public policy and administration, Dr. Glover continues to take a multifaceted approach focused on collecting and donating Posh Packs to schools, but also working with elected officials to encourage budgetary line items to cover menstrual products in schools and to end sales tax on feminine hygiene products.

 Dr. Glover is originally from North Carolina where she received her Bachelors and Masters degree before moving to Washington, DC working as a congressional liaison for the Federal government and Congress.
-Dr. Glover now resides in the Metro-Atlanta area with her husband and works in public policy for the City of Atlanta.
+Dr. Glover now resides in Charlotte, NC with her husband and son and works in public sector.
 She lives by the quote, "She believed she could so she did" by R.S.
 Grey.

 For speaking engagements, panel discussions, and other opportunities please click here.